justin7213/Ranked-Bedwars-Discord-Bot/README.md

-Hey, this is my first ever program that I made it with my own logic and AI wrote it for me.
+Hey everyone!
+This is my first-ever program.
+I designed the logic myself and used AI to help write it.
-The discord bot have the ranked bedwars system that include
+The Discord bot features a Ranked Bedwars system that includes:
 - Player & Game Database
-- Game Scoring with ELO System
+- Game Scoring with an ELO System
 - Matchmaking

-Feel free to use it for your own use.
-Please read all .txt files.
-Thankyou
+Feel free to use it!
+Make sure to read all the .txt files.
+Thank you!